 Cities will also be invited to attend the Official Debrief of the Olympic Games which is a forum of exchange between the IOC, the past Games Host, current OCOGs and Candidate Cities.
 The Debrief provides another excellent opportunity to learn best of practices from the previous Games Host and reflects the IOC’s initiative to support and assist future Games Organisers and Candidate Cities through knowledge transfer, forming an integral part of the wider post-Games analysis and information collection.

 During Stage 2 Cities will submit their candidature file part 2 to the IOC which will be evaluated by the Evaluation Commissions Working Group.
-The dashboard report from the Evaluation Commission will be submitted to the IOC EB who will announce the cities transitioning to the third and final stage of the Process.
+The Evaluation Commission Working Group will provide an update to the IOC EB who will announce the cities transitioning to the third and final stage of the Process.